Marcuzzz/alfred-xlarget/readme.md

 # Alfred-xlargetype
+* This can replace the default: Outputs -> Large Type in Alfred
 * Note After installing this app, the first time it takes about ~10sec to install the dependencies...

 # Example usage xlargetype: